Unleashing Hour-Scale Video Training for Long Video-Language Understanding: Experiments

 \textbf{Forgetting Mechanisms}.
 The forgetting mechanism is proposed to compress full video tokens into decayed video tokens to reduce the number of tokens processed by the LLM decoder.
 The decayed tokens will then be augmented by the MemAug module to retain or recall the informative semantics.
 The forgetting mechanism can be implemented with different token compression strategies~\cite{jiang2025token,shen2024longvu,shu2025video,zhang2024video} in both spatial and temporal domains.
 We ablate different forgetting mechanisms guided by the MemAug module as follows: \begin{itemize}[labelindent=5pt, labelsep=5pt, leftmargin=*, topsep=0pt] \item \textbf{Spatial Forgetting} (SF).
 We compare two straightforward methods: uniform SF (discarding tokens at regular intervals over the 2D image) and random SF (discarding tokens randomly) with a compression ratio of $^{1}\!/\!_{4}$.
 We conduct this ablation during the image-language pretraining stage and evaluate on three popular image-language benchmarks: MMStar~\cite{chen2024we}, ScienceQA~\cite{lu2022learn} (Sci.QA), and RealWorldQA~\cite{realworldqa2024} (R.W.QA).
 Notably, despite using only $^{1}\!/\!_{4}$ tokens, both SF strategies achieve comparable performance to the base model without token compression as shown in Table~\ref{tab:sf_strategy}.
 It highlights the success of our MemAug module for token compression in the image domain, suggesting that MemAug can also be applied to Image-LMMs for token compression.
 For Hour-LLaVA, we adopt random SF with $^{1}\!/\!_{4}$ compression ratio for its simplicity and effectiveness. \item \textbf{Temporal Forgetting} (TF).
-We evaluate four temporal compression approaches: random, uniform~\cite{jiang2025token,liu2024kangaroo,xu2024slowfast,zhang2024video}, keyframe-based~\cite{shen2024longvu,tan2024koala}, and user question-guided temporal compression~\cite{shen2024longvu,shu2025video}.
+We evaluate four temporal compression approaches: random, uniform~\cite{jiang2025token,liu2024kangaroo,xu2024slowfast,zhang2024video}, keyframe-based~\cite{shen2024longvu,tan2024koala}, and question-guided temporal compression~\cite{shen2024longvu,shu2025video}.
 All strategies are evaluated using a compression ratio of $^{1}\!/\!_{4}$.
 As shown in Table~\ref{tab:tf_strategy}, uniform TF yields the best overall performance, suggesting that the MemAug module is effective without relying on manually designed compression strategies.
 Furthermore, we analyze the effect of different compression ratios for temporal forgetting on LVBench, ranging from 1 down to $^{1}\!/\!_{16}$ as shown in Figure~\ref{fig:final} (\emph{left}).
-We adopt the uniform TF with a ratio of $^{1}\!/\!_{4}$ for Hour-LLaVA, balancing the trade-off between performance and efficiency introduced by temporal compression.
+We adopt the uniform TF with a ratio of $^{1}\!/\!_{4}$ for Hour-LLaVA, balancing the trade-off between performance and efficiency introduced by temporal compression. \item \textbf{Token Control for Videos with Extreme Lengths}.
+Although forgetting mechanisms significantly reduce the tokens processed by the LLM decoder, they remain insufficient for extremely long videos (\eg, 24-hour videos).
+We set the maximum number of retained frames to 512 so as to constrain the computational cost.
+Conversely, for extremely short videos, we enforce a minimum of 32 retained frames to preserve sufficient contextual information.
+Note that these thresholds apply to decayed tokens only, which means Hour-LLaVA still accesses the full video context at 1-FPS sampling via memory repository.
+Figure~\ref{fig:final} (\emph{right}) compares the number of visual tokens fed into the LLM decoder across Hour-LLaVA, LLaVA-Video, and vanilla 1-FPS sampling methods.
+It highlights that Hour-LLaVA consistently uses fewer tokens than others. \end{itemize}